When we start counselling, we make a verbal contract with each other. This sets the boundaries of our work together, making sure it is a safe space.

 In return, I ask that you commit to

 - Attend agreed sessions or give at least 24 hours notice of cancellation where possible.
 Sessions are chargeable in full if you do not attend without reasonable notice, but please contact me if you are ill or have an emergency and I will be open to rescheduling.

-- Be prepared to start on time.
-If you are late for a session, the session will still finish at the usual time.
+- Be ready to start on time.
+If you are late for a session, the session will still need to finish at the usual time.

-- Conduct your SkypeTM session in a secure, safe, and private place.
-If anyone else is present and this has not been pre-arranged, or your location is public, we will need to reschedule.
+- Conduct your online or phone session in a secure, safe, and private place.
+If anyone else is present, including small children, or your location is public, we will need to reschedule.